Team WD-40 Superbike rider Mason Law scored his first Superbike points at the third round of the Championship at Oulton Park.

-The weekend started well for the Team with BSB Rookie Law finishing the first practice session in a superb 11th place.
-Mason carried this form into the second session where unfortunately in the dying moment he suffered a very high-speed crash and while thankfully Mason was un injured his ZX10RR was badly damaged.
+The weekend started well for the team – BSB Rookie Law finishing the first practice session in a superb 11th place.
+Mason carried this form into the second session where, unfortunately in the dying moment he suffered a very high-speed crash and while thankfully Mason was un injured his ZX10RR was badly damaged.

-Working Late into the night his crew lead by Danny and Geoff managed to build a bike but qualifying was not what we wanted, Mason finished 22nd on the grid leaving a lot of work to do.
+Working Late into the night his crew, lead by Danny and Geoff, managed to build a bike.
+However qualifying was not what we wanted.
+Mason finished 22nd on the grid leaving a lot of work to do.

-In the First Race Mason made a good start and settled in to build his rhythm and confidence, as the 18-lap race continued Mason’s pace stayed strong and he fought to grab his first British Superbike points on the very last lap, a great result for the Benfleet Essex resident.
+In the First Race Mason made a good start and settled in to build his rhythm and confidence.
+As the 18-lap race continued, Mason’s pace stayed strong and he fought to grab his first British Superbike points on the very last lap.
+It was a great result for the Benfleet Essex resident.

-The high and lows of racing are sometimes too quick to follow each other and sadly the second race was short lived when a damaged component from the crash failed in the first few laps
+The high and lows of racing are sometimes too quick to follow each other.
+Sadly, the second race was short lived when a damaged component from the crash failed in the first few laps.

-“Again, there are a lot of positives to take from the meeting and we also have the Snetterton test coming up next week, so I’m looking forward to getting back out on the bike and putting some work in again.
-Before that I need to take a few days and relax the body to let it repair itself, but thankfully I wasn’t too hurt in the crash; just some heavy bruising, so I’ll live to fight another day and we get to go again.”
+“Again, there are a lot of positives to take from the meeting.
+We also have the Snetterton test coming up next week, so I’m looking forward to getting back out on the bike and putting some work in again.
+Before that, I need to take a few days and relax the body to let it repair itself.
+Thankfully I wasn’t too hurt in the crash; just some heavy bruising, so I’ll live to fight another day and we get to go again.”

-The STAUFF Quick Connect Academy of Alastair Seeley (STK 1000) and Liam Delves (MotoStar) although they continue their very strong Top Ten finishes, they are not yet where they want to be.
+Although the STAUFF Quick Connect Academy of Alastair Seeley (STK 1000) and Liam Delves (MotoStar) continue their very strong Top Ten finishes, they are not yet where they want to be.

-STK 1000 :- Alastair, who is suffering from a few little set-up niggles with chatter and electronics, topped the second free practice but was unable to maximize this as he is still becoming more accustomed to the ZX10 RR.
+STK 1000 :- Alastair, suffering from a few set-up niggles with chatter and electronics, topped the second free practice.
+However he was unable to maximize this as he is still becoming more accustomed to the ZX10 RR.
 He qualified in 9th but just 0.6 off pole.

-In the Race Ali made his usual good start and was in a race long duel for the podium with championship leader Billy McConnell just losing out on the last lap to take 7th to maintain his strong finish rate.
+In the Race Ali made his usual good start.
+He was in a race-long duel for the podium with championship leader Billy McConnell.
+He just lost out on the last lap to take 7th to maintain his strong finish rate.

 Alastair Seeley: – “It was a steady enough weekend and it was nice to go P1 in the second session.
-I was a bit disappointed to go P9 in qualifying even though we were close enough on time, so we reverted to something in warm-up we were happy with I got a good time but got held up in 1 of the sectors.
-For the race I thought we could run a podium and I was running top 3 or 4 mid race but then just dropped off a little for 7th.
-We know have a few weeks off so hopefully we will get a test in before Snetterton and make progress from there”.
+I was a bit disappointed to go P9 in qualifying even though we were close enough on time.
+So we reverted to something in warm-up we were happy with.
+For the race, I thought we could run a podium.
+I was running top 3 or 4 mid race but then just dropped off a little for 7th.
+We know we have a few weeks off so hopefully we will get a test in before Snetterton, and make progress from there”.

-MotoStar: – Liam continues to start the weekend quite well on the DR Moto3 taking 8th and 6th in free practice and then putting in personal best to qualify 5th for the first race, but all this hard work is lost through the continued bad starts which create quite an up hill struggle for the young man.
-In both races he made a good effort to fight back from his starts again posting personal best times which just dropped away on the last couple of laps of each race to finish 9th and 10th.
+MotoStar: – Liam started the weekend quite well on the DR Moto3.
+He took 8th and 6th in free practice, then put in a personal best to qualify 5th for the first race.
+However, all this hard work was lost through the continued bad starts which created quite an uphill struggle for the young man.
+In both races he made a good effort to fight back from his starts.
+Again he posted personal best times which just dropped away on the last couple of laps of each race to finish 9th and 10th.
 In the break to the next event Liam has to go practicing his starts to then enable himself to fight for the podium.
 The development of the DR Moto3 will also continue in the break with some interesting comparison testing to take place.

-Liam Delves: -“ I am really enjoying riding the Stauff Quick Connect Academy DR Moto where I am getting better, posting good personal best times, I struggling with my starts which I know I have to work on.
-I am finishing in the top 10 but I want to be better and its just a case of getting everything together.
+Liam Delves: -“ I am really enjoying riding the Stauff Quick Connect Academy DR Moto.
+I am getting better, posting good personal best times.
+I’m struggling with my starts which I know I have to work on.
+I am finishing in the top 10 but I want to be better.
+It’s just a case of getting everything together.
 I am looking forward to a test after Mark is back from the North West and TT and cant wait for the next race.”

-Brent Gladwin, Managing Director of GR Motosport, said:- “what a crazy weekend, when they say ‘the highs and lows of racing’ it is simply an understatement.
-We started the first day with everyone doing a brilliant job then came Mason’s 120 miles an hour crash which threatened his weekend.
+Brent Gladwin, Managing Director of GR Motosport, said:- “what a crazy weekend.
+When they say ‘the highs and lows of racing’ it is simply an understatement.
+We started the first day with everyone doing a brilliant job.
+Then came Mason’s 120mph crash which threatened his weekend.
 Ali topped the day in STK and Liam was there or there abouts.
 Each part of the Team had work to do and all worked together to make it happen.
 The end results were there to build on with Mason getting his first points and both Alastair and Liam running in the top ten in race and Championship.

 With the Northwest 200 and Isle of Man TT taking place over the next month we now have a break from BSB.
 We are scheduling quite a bit of development and testing for all firstly with Mason who will continue on his BSB program at the official test at Snetterton this week.

-We also have an entry for Mason in the World Superbike event later this month to be held at Donington Park on the 25th to 27th.
+The World Superbike event will be held at Donington Park on the 25th to 27th.
 The added high level competition of WSB, will be great experience for Mason and the Team as part of the planned continuation of his Superbike rider development program for BSB.

 Find out more about WD-40 Motorbike